eyalev/lk/README.md

 # lk

-Command line application that helps sharing commands and scripts.
+Command line tool for sharing commands and scripts.

 **Table of Contents:**